sarim-bit/t20-world-cup-2022-analysis/README.md

 ## Data

 - Data has been taken from Kaggle [[Dataset Link]](https://www.kaggle.com/datasets/rajsengo/icc-mens-t20-world-cup)
-- The data consists of match level details, summary, batting card and bowling card of each match
+- The data consists of match-level details, summary, batting card and bowling card of each match
-- Relevant information has been captured and the clean data is present in the data directory
+- Relevant information has been captured, and the clean data is present in the data directory

 ---
 ##  Dashboard Highlights